 St Laurence FLC is committed to the ongoing professional development and formation of staff.
 This continues to enrich the educational opportunities provided for our young people and models to our young people the modern reality of lifelong learning.
-In 2019 staff participated in the following:
+Unfortunately, Covid once again significantly impacted our professional develop plans.
+In 2021 staff participated in the following: